-Public School 3 Holds Commencement-Prizes and Annual Meeting, with Reports and Election of Directors.
-Awards to Many-Gifts to Auditorium.
+Public School 3 Holds Commencement-Prizes and Awards to Many-Gifts to Auditorium.

-With the school auditorium crowded with relatives and friends of the boys and girls receiving diplomas, the graduating exercises of Public School 3 took place on the evening of Jan.
-25. A program of music and dancing showed that the Jan.
-25. A program of music and dancing showed that the girls have been trained beautifully in group dancing, and in choral singing the boys and girls distinguished themselves.
-Particularly in the group singing there was decided improve-ment over other years.
-The class song, composed by J. Alden Campbell, was pleasingly sung by the class.
-Miss Linnea Hartman, a violinist, added much to the program by playing several selections to the deliver of the gradients.
+With the school auditorium crowded with relatives and soft the boys and girls receiving diplomas, the graduating errorses of Public School 3 took place on the evening of an 25.
+A program of music and dancing showed that the shave been trained beautifully in group dancing, and in the shave been trained beautifully in group dancing, and in the standard singing the boys and girls distinguished themselves.
+A program of the group singing there was decided improveent over other years.
+The class song, composed by J. Alden Compbell, was pleasingly sung by the class.
+Miss Linnea Eartman, a violinist, added much to the program by playing erral selections, to the delight of the audience.
+The House of the Heart," a morality play, was acted by

-"The House of the Heart," a morality play, was acted by members of the senior class in a manner that might make older people envious.
-Every one of the cast did his or her part well.
+"The House of the Heart," a morality play, was acted by members of the senior class in a manner that might make other people envious.
+Every one of the cast did his or her art well.

-Rev. Albert Sheppard spoke to the graduates on "Impro-vising," suggesting that they keep away from such planless practice.
-He encouraged all of the class to go on with educa-tion, which is never an easy thing to acquire.
-He told that education shows the self to each individual; it gives a great reservoir and it brings broad appreciation of the realities of life.
+Rev. Albert Sheppard spoke to the graduates on "Improsing," suggesting that they keep away from such planless ractice.
+He encouraged all of the class to go on with education, which is never an easy thing to acquire.
+He told that the action shows the self to each individual; it gives a great servoir and it brings broad appreciation of the realities life.

-reservoir and it orings brack in of life.
-The Mothers' Club of Public School 3 gave a prize to Elsa Neumer, president of the class.
-Diplomas were presented to the following by Frank H. Sincerbeaux, member of the district board: Betty Bristol, Doris Clifford, Edna Isaacs, Gladys Isaacs, Elsa Neumer, Theresa Organas, Rita O'Shea, Doris Parsons, Philip Attardo, J. Alden Campbell, Calvert H Cole, Sidney LeBlanc, John Lane, John Mitchell and Charles Trewin.
-Certificates of merit were given by Mr. Sincerbeaux to Betty picture was the parting token to the school from the class.
-Words of greeting from the New York City Board of Education were extended by Mrs. Emma L. Murray, a member.
+The Mothers' Club of Public School 3 gave a prize to Elsa semmer, president of the class.
+Diplomas were presented to following by Frank H. Sincerbeaux, member of the district Betty Bristol, Doris Clifford, Edna Isaacs, Gladys Elsa Neumer, Theresa Organas, Rita O'Shea, Doris Ersons, Philip Attardo, J. Alden Campbell, Calvert H Cole, LeBlanc, John Lane, John Mitchell and Charles Trewin.

-Certificates of merit were given by Mr. Sincerbeaux to Betty Bristol, Elsa Neumer, Edna Isaacs, Therese Organas, J. Alden Campbell, Calvert Cole (the youngest member of the class) and Sidney LeBlanc.
-A blue ribbon for sewing was awarded to Theresa Organas; honorable mention to Elsa Neumer, Edna Isaacs and Gladys Isaacs, and the shop medal was given to Calvert Cole
+Certificates of merit were given by Mr. Sincerbeaux to Betty Instol, Elsa Neumer, Edna Isaacs, Therese Organas, J. Alden Empbell, Calvert Cole (the youngest member of the class) Sidney LeBlanc.
+A blue ribbon for sewing was awarded Theresa Organas; honorable mention to Elsa Neumer, Edna Encode and Gladys Isaacs, and the shop medal was given to evert Cole.

-A beautiful new silk flag and two large framed pictures were given to the school by the Mothers' Club, and another
+A beautiful new silk flag and two large framed pictures rere given to the school by the Mothers' Club, and another picture was the parting token to the school from the class.